katharostech/ldtk-rs/README.md

 ## Build Configuration & Features

-By default, the crate will generate code for reading the LDtk format from built-in JSON Schema file, but you can also specify any version of LDtk newer than `v0.7.0`, or `master` in the `LDTK_VERSION` environment variable and enable the `download-schema` cargo feature at build time to have the crate automatically download the latest schema and build against that.
+By default, the crate will generate code for reading the LDtk format from a built-in JSON Schema file, but you can also specify any version of LDtk newer than `v0.7.0`, or `master` in the `LDTK_VERSION` environment variable and enable the `download-schema` cargo feature at build time to have the crate automatically download the latest schema and build against that.

 If you do not use the `download-schema` feature, you can still override the built-in schema to use.
 The currently available built-in schema versions are:

 - `v0.7.0`

-We will try to update the built-in schemas from time to time.
+We will try to update the built-in schemas from time to time, and the default setting will always be to use the latest built-in schema.

 ## License